 generate batch-adjusted methylation values using principal components associated with predefined technical effects and estimated cell composition (Alternatives include: 1. using sva, whereby surrogate variables for unmeasured sources of variation are constructed, or alternatively, 2. for known sources of variation e.g. Sentrix ID, array position (using ComBat function).
 These produce batch-adjusted methylation values.
 Another alternative, would be to 3. follow the PACE protocol and test known batch covariates and/or important PCs at the linear modeling stage.
 Finally, option 4. would be to batch-adjust AND include PCs/ SVs at the linear model stage)

-2. data processing
+2. Outcome data processing

 Overview